 South Korea unveils AI chip to maintain semiconductor leadership

+It's the latest product of the nation's decade-long push to broaden its dominance beyond memory chips, where Samsung Electronics Co and SK Hynix Inc control roughly two-thirds of the global market.

-South Korea sees data-processing chips as a major engine for future economic growth, along with fifth-generation (5G) wireless networks.
-The government has provided more than 600 billion won (S$726.8 million) in support to develop such chips and plans to invest another trillion won over the next decade, viewing them as crucial in automating factories and improving the competitiveness of the country's exports.
+South Korea sees data-processing chips as a major engine for future economic growth, along with fifth-generation wireless networks.

-"As we teamed up with the government, we said, 'Let's make AI available and affordable for all of our companies'," said Lee Jong-min, an SK Telecom vice-president overseeing the chip development.

-"South Korea has the demand, the full stack of tech needed to meet the demand, and the ability to take it to the next level."

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg